How to Taper Prednisone

 Example Short-Term Prednisone Taper Chart

-If you have a short-term condition that needs a “zap” from prednisone, then your doctor might start at 40 mg.
-Here’s a typical taper seen commonly in pharmacies:
+If you have a short-term condition that needs a “zap” from prednisone, then your doctor might start at a 40 mg dose.
+Here’s a typical taper seen commonly in pharmacies for a prednisone 40 mg dosage taper:

 - 40 mg for a week